Crossing one of Kubota Garden's bridges. Credit: Godfrey Guerzon

 This hidden jewel of a park offers the perfect — and free — environment in which to take your kids on a fascinating nature walk.
 Although located in an urban area, this oasis feels miles away from traffic and city life.
 Grown-ups will enjoy the plants and peace while the kids will love the rocks to climb, “hidden” pathways, a waterfall, koi, ducks, turtles, curved bridges, ponds and streams.

-Fujitaro Kubota, a self-taught professional landscaper, started this Japanese garden in 1927 with just five acres.
+Fujitaro Kubota, a self-taught professional landscaper, started this Japanese garden in 1927 with just 5 acres.
 Over many years, the garden expanded as Kubota added new features.
-Despite a four-year period in which Kubota and his family suffered internment during World War II, the space was finally completed in 1962, though Kubota's son continued adding other elements over the years.
+Despite a four-year period during WWII when Kubota and his family suffered internment, the space was finally completed in 1962, though Kubota's son continued adding other elements over the years.
 Fujitaro Kubota died in 1973.

 The gorgeous gardens, which present a fusion of traditional Japanese garden style and Pacific Northwest plants, are now designated as a historic landmark.
 The City of Seattle owns and operates the gardens as a city park.

 Enter the garden